cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/02_hot_reload/index.md

 - Extended `ContentManager` with a `TryRefresh` method to load new assets into the running game.

 This new workflow is going to make the rest of our journey much more fun and productive.
 In the next chapter, we'll build on this foundation by creating a `Material` class to help us organize and safely interact with our shaders.

+You can find the complete code sample for this chapter, [here](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/02-Hot-Reload-System/).

+Continue to the next chapter, [Chapter 03: The Material Class](../03_the_material_class/index.md)